 Step 3: Form Bread Rings

 08. I form the dough into a big roll.
-Then, I cut it into 8 pieces.
+Then, I cut it into 8 pieces using a knife or a dough scraper.
 Each piece is around 90 grams / 3.2 oz.

 09. I take each dough piece and knead it a little bit to form a dough ball.